| Table of Contents | Structure Tool | Williams Home |

 In liquids the orientations of molecular dipoles change rapidly as molecules tumble about.
 However, dipole moments tend to orient favorably.
 Therefore, in liquid acetone for example, favorable dipole-dipole interactions outweigh unfavorable dipole-dipole interactions.
 Dipole-dipole interactions fall off with 1/r3.

-A molecule with a permanent dipole moment is surrounded by an electrostatic field.
+A molecule with a permanent dipole moment creates a surrounding electrostatic field.
 This electrostatic field will shift the electrons around a bit (induce a dipole moment) in a second molecule that is located nearby in space.
 This induction of a dipole moment in one molecule by another is called polarization.
 The ease with which electrons are shifted by an external electronic field is called polarizability.
 Molecules with π electrons, such as phenylalanine and tryptophan, are more polarizable than molecules such as isoleucine, which lack π electrons.

 Figure 10 shows how a static dipole can induce a dipole in an adjacent molecule.
 When two isolated molecules (left) are brought together in a liquid or solid (right), the static dipole 'polarizes' the adjacent molecule. π Electrons are more polarizable (more easily perturbed by an adjacent dipole) than σ electrons.
 The strength of a dipole-induced dipole interaction depends on the size of the dipole moment of the first molecule and on the polarizability of the second molecule.